 Why is it for some that mental health is a taboo or touchy subject to speak on?
 While some people engage in therapy, many others may not partake for several reasons.
 Those reasons include but are not limited to judgment, embarrassment, religious beliefs, and financial burdens.

-Registered mental health counselor intern Sakina McCoy believes that everyone should take the time to attend therapy, especially adults.
+Registered mental health counselor intern Sakina McCoy believes that anyone who is dealing with something that is causing any form of distress or interfering with their well-being definitely should and can benefit greatly by going to therapy.
 Her belief is that if traumas are ignored, they can easily get passed from generation to generation.

 “It is especially important for anyone to seek therapy instead of ignoring,” McCoy said.
 “Adults specifically because various changes can happen in life, and it’s not uncommon for adults to be holding on to traumas that never got resolved in childhood.
 It affects adults in the workplace and in their relationships – social, familial, and romantic.”